-Just as the refrigerator changed the way people shopped for food, and the microwave altered the way people cook, cannabis grow appliances could revolutionize the way people grow their plants at home.
+Just as the refrigerator changed the way people shopped for food, and the microwave altered the way people cook, the cannabis indoor growing systems could revolutionize the way people grow their plants at home.
 Several companies are at the helm of the home grow revolution, and CannabisTech has all the details you need to know below about the future of home-grown cannabis technology.

 The Armoire by Green Goddess Supply

 This indoor grow system includes everything you need to start growing, minus the seeds, soil, and water.
 The GGS team provides a vetted list of online seed and soil vendors, along with personalized Concierge Service, to ensure your first grow goes smoothly.
 The team’s mantra is, “if you can water a houseplant, you will have success with The Armoire.”
 Designed and promoted as a “nurturing system,” the philosophy and grow protocol is the result of over 40 years of indoor and outdoor grow experience, tips, and tricks—including Autoflower-specific LST (Low-Stress Training) hands-on training.
 Although minimal, the GGS team embraces interaction with your plant--albeit just a few minutes a day.
 The company believes this is the best insurance, best practices, results-driven approach that professional cultivators employ--brought down to a single plant, personal use scale.